-For example, if you own a website that talks about spas in Phoenix, then talk to an ad agency in Phoenix who can connect you to the right newspaper leaflet distributors – not only would you be able to target the right audience for your service, you can also do it at a cost that is lower than an Adwords campaign.
+Not only would you be able to target the right audience for your service, you can also do it at a cost that is lower than an Adwords campaign.
 Alternately, you can also use a website like Fiverr to find someone do the leaflet distribution for you.

 Offer A Service At Local Event In Return For ‘Sponsor’ Tag

 Most businesses shy away from sponsoring local events assuming they must cost money.
 However, many times you can get free advertising by offering a service that is not too expensive.
 For example, if you are a geek with good knowledge of electrical equipments, offer to manage the entire equipments required for the event in return for a sponsor label on the stage backdrop.